 The Gunderson Personality Disorder Institute at McLean Hospital was founded in 2013 to elevate awareness and training for evidence-based treatments for borderline personality disorder (BPD) and accompanying psychiatric conditions.

-Led by director Lois W. Choi-Kain, MEd, MD, and assistant director Brandon Unruh, MD, the Gunderson Institute offers conferences and workshops for clinicians.
+Led by director Lois W. Choi-Kain, MEd, MD, the Gunderson Institute offers conferences and workshops for clinicians.
 By providing training to clinicians, the institute aims to increase quality of care and access to treatment for patients with BPD.